-Is violin a Devil’s instrument?
+Is the Violin a Devil’s Instrument?

-On the night, in the year 1713, I dreamed I had made a pact with the devil for my soul.
+On that night, in the year 1713, I dreamed I had made a pact with the devil for my soul.
 Everything went as I wished: my new servant anticipated my every desire.
 Among other things, I gave him my violin to see if he could play.
 How great was my astonishment on hearing a sonata so wonderful and so beautiful, played with such great art and intelligence, as I had never even conceived in my boldest flights of fantasy.
 I felt enraptured, transported, enchanted: my breath failed me, and I awoke.
-I immediately grasped my violin in order to retain, in part at least, the impression of my dream.
+I immediately grasped my violin to retain, in part at least, the impression of my dream.
 In vain!
 The music which I at this time composed is indeed the best that I ever wrote, and I still call it the “Devil’s Trill”, but the difference between it and that which so moved me is so great that I would have destroyed my instrument and have said farewell to music forever if it had been possible for me to live without the enjoyment it affords me.

 Giuseppe Tartini

-Later on Tartini added, that in his dream Devil tried to bargain for his soul and challenged him to a duel where both of them played their best music.
+Later on, Tartini added, that in his dream the Devil tried to bargain for his soul and challenged him to a duel where both of them played their best music.
 After he woke up, the composer tried to reproduce what he heard, but the piece doesn’t even come close to the devilish music from his dream.

 And so the famous sonata Devil’s Trill (Il trillo del diavolo) was born.

-Tartini’s instrument, which he loaned to Devil in his dream, was one of the first works by Stradivari and eventually ended in the hands of Polish virtuoso Karol Lipinski.
+Tartini’s instrument, which he loaned to the Devil in his dream, was one of the first works by Stradivari and eventually ended in the hands of Polish virtuoso Karol Lipinski.

 But later on, some others, like Paganini, not only didn’t mind the aura of mysticism, they even fueled it when possible.